metalgaiden/metalgaiden.github.io/projects/folderman.md

 <img src="/assets/img/folderman/step1_rename2.png" alt="drawing" width="400"/>

 With the first step down and out of the way we can move on to step 2.
-Once again we face three files, Thought this time there are two zip files instead of one.
+Once again we face three files, though this time there are two zip files instead of one.

 <img src="/assets/img/folderman/step2_rename1.png" alt="drawing" width="400"/>